g3ano/surveys-server/README.md

 # Create, edit and share Surveys

-This created using laravel as a backend, and react.js for frontend
+This was created using laravel as a backend, and react.js for frontend